rsethur/validate-metrics/README.md

 - name: Validate request latency within threshold
   uses: rsethur/validate-metrics@v1
   with:
       #resource id of the resource for which you want to validate the metrics.
-Below is an e.g. of Azure ML MAnaged endpoints
+Below is an e.g. of Azure ML Managed endpoints
       resource_id: /subscriptions/xxxx/resourceGroups/xx/providers/Microsoft.MachineLearningServices/workspaces/xx/onlineEndpoints/xx/deployments/blue

-      # metric you want to validate
+      # metric you want to validate.
+You can use any metric that your Azure resource reports to Azure monitor(e.g. CPUUtilization, MemoryUtilization etc)
       metric: RequestLatency_P90

       # which aggregation of the metric you would like to compare (in this case Average)
       aggregation: Average

       # what is the metrics condition to compare with threshold.
 In the below case it is "lesser than equal to"
       metrics_condition: lte

       # what interval you want the metrics data for.
 In the below case it is 1 minute
       interval: PT1M

       # start & end time (see inputs section in this doc below for details on format)
       # Note: instead you can also use num_intervals which will compute start and end time based on current time (see inputs section in this doc below for details on format)
       start_time: "02-21-2021 21:52:00"
       end_time: "02-21-2021 22:30:00"

-      # what is the threshold value you want to compare each of the metric values against
+      # what is the threshold value you want to compare each of the metric values against.
+Action will fail if threshold is breached
       threshold: 80

       # (optional) name of the chart (PNG file will be created)
       chart_name: "Validate latency within threshold"

       # (optional) which path to store the chart
       chart_save_path: "/home/runner/chart-output/validate-latency"
   env: